wsargent/sbt-with-jdk-13-docker-logging-example/README.md

 [jenv](http://www.jenv.be/) is the best way to set different JDKs for different projects.

 You can install multiple JDKs and have them available.
-Here, we'll use the Azul 13.0.1 image.
+Here, we'll use the OpenJDK 13.0.1 image.

 ```
-$ sdk install java 13.0.1-zulu
+$ sdk install java 13.0.1.hs-adpt
 ```

 After that, you can see the JDK available in `$HOME/.sdkman/candidates/java/13.0.1-zulu`.